The Flying Nun: Production

 Prior to the production of The Flying Nun, producers were concerned with how the series would be received by the Catholic Church as well as individual Catholics.
 In an effort to prevent religious criticism, the National Catholic Office for Radio and Television (NCORT) served as a series adviser, with on-screen credit.
 The NCORT, like its motion-picture counterpart, the National Catholic Office for Motion Pictures, was ultimately absorbed into the United States Catholic Conference, and both were later merged into the Office for Film and Broadcasting of the United States Conference of Catholic Bishops, or USCCB.

 Due to the generally positive portrayal of the nuns' religious and social activities, the series was rarely criticized by Catholic authorities and was favorably received by many.

 The San Juan convent courtyard exterior was the rear area of a house façade at the Warner Brothers Ranch's suburban street/backlot in Burbank, California, along Hollywood Way north of West Oak Street.
 The pilot episode and the series opening and closing credits were filmed on location in Puerto Rico.
 Serra Retreat Center, Malibu, has photos in one of their conference rooms stating the exterior was shot there.
 On September 25, 1970, the Malibu Canyon Wildfire destroyed the original buildings.

-The series gradually changed comedic gears in its second season with a bit more slapstick and broad humor, usually focusing on bungling police Captain Gaspar Fomento, played by Vito Scotti, as well as sometimes incongruous flying scenes for Field.
+The series changed comedic gears in its second season with more slapstick and broad humor, focusing on bungling police Captain Gaspar Fomento (played by Vito Scotti) as well as occasional incongruous flying scenes for Field.
+The series reverted to the warmer tone of the first season and more socially relevant storylines by its final season.

-Other than a few brief mentions early in the series run, few attempts were made to concoct a scientifically believable explanation for Field's flying abilities.

-Beginning in the show's third (and final) season, changes were made to revert the series to the warmer tone of the first season and more socially relevant storylines.

 Throughout the entire run, most stories concerned helping people in need, community service, literacy, education and the diversity of people and their faiths.
-This series was one of the few American '60s sitcoms set in a low-income ethnic community.
+The Flying Nun was one of the few American '60s sitcoms set in a low-income ethnic community.
 By the third season, the series had found its footing, and the flying premise became unnecessary enough to the storylines that often the scripts would have to contrive reasons for at least one "flight" per episode.